Public Lecture On “Africa And Climate Justice” At Queen’s University, Kingston, Canada

 Today, I am going to speak as briefly as possible on the subject – Africa and Climate Justice.

 Perhaps one should begin with the obvious – climate change is perhaps the most significant global existential threat today and will be so for a while to come.
 And the frightening signals are everywhere: wildfires, unprecedented heat waves, massive floods, droughts, biodiversity loss, melting polar ice caps, desertification, rising water levels and all their disastrous socio-economic impacts.

-The second point, and this introduces what some describe as the energy conundrum, is that for developing countries and especially sub-Saharan Africa, there are two not one existential threat.
+The second point and this introduces what some describe as the energy conundrum, is that for developing countries and especially sub-Saharan Africa, there are two, not one existential threats.

 Aside from the climate crisis, we have the challenge of extreme poverty and its implications for disease, malnutrition and premature mortality.
 Now, Energy poverty or lack of access to energy is at the heart of poverty in Africa.

 So, just as the world has made commitments to reduce global warming, the world has also agreed to 17 sustainable development goals that are built on the critical principle of leaving no one behind.
 In addition, sustainable development and poverty eradication are enshrined in relevant global treaties including the Paris Agreements.